GoodforGod/itmo.help.bot/README.md

 * :last_quarter_moon: - Means that lesson occur on both: **even and odd** weeks (*each week*).
 * :postal_horn: - Means **today** day on the schedule
 * :calendar: - Means any other day on the schedule
-* :pushpin: - Means location and room, where lesson will take place.
+* 📍 - Means lesson's room and address.